Before I begin, you must know this: I am a cleanskin. Not only is my body devoid of ink, but until recently I had an aversion to tattoos.

 Start with a largish piece of paper and a set of coloured pens.
 In the centre of the page, draw a picture of the central thought or outcome you want to achieve.
 Starting with the centre, draw branches outwards, using a different colour for each.
 On each branch write an idea or action that will help you get to the centre.
 Then flesh out the twigs of each branch.
 Once you start, the associations will begin to flow.
 As you think of a new branch, simply grab a new colour and add it on until you have a complete picture of the entire project.
 Don’t slave over it or make it perfect.
 It’s meant to be a brainstorming technique to get all your thoughts out quickly.

-For some examples, here is a link to an Australian mind mapping website http://buzan.com.au/learning/mindmapgallery.html.
+For more information, here is a link to a mind mapping website.

 When it’s all out there like a giant colourful cobweb, you can begin ordering those branches into scenes.
 This will give structure to your piece of writing and leave you confident that you have covered off everything.